Congress introduces bill to prevent hot car deaths | Where Orlando Turns First For Breaking News, Weather, and Traffic

 The alert system could also include a vibration system to physically alert the driver.

-The technology would be similar to the alert a car gives when keys are left in the car or the headlights are still on.
+This technology would be similar to the alert a car gives when the keys are left inside the car or the head lights are still on.

 The bill would also educate the public on the risks of leaving a child unattended in a car after it has been turned off.

-Nine children have died so far this year from being left in a back seat.
+Nine children have died this year alone from being left in the back seat.

 You're Almost Done!